avnvbhatta/fed-challenge-starter/README.md

 In doing so, the app runs in the development mode.<br />
 Please navigate to [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Thank you again for the time and consideration!

+Please let me know if you have any questions/concerns.

 # Create React App Info